Skip to main content

 You'll find several Tesla integrations available in the Settings > Devices & Services > Add Integration page.
 Here's a brief comparison to help you pick them:

-• Tesla Powerwall - Integrates with Tesla Solar/Powerwall.
+Tesla Fleet - Integrates with your Tesla Vehicles.
+Also supports Tesla Solar/Powerwall.
+All communication done through Tesla's cloud API.
+Provides only high-level solar sensors Tesla Powerwall - Integrates with Tesla Solar/Powerwall.
 All communication is done locally with your Tesla Backup Gateway.
 Provides much more fine-grain solar and battery sensors.
+Tesla Wall Connector - Integrates with Tesla Wall Connector / Charger.
+All communication is done locally with your devices.

 If you have Tesla Solar, I recommend you use the Powerwall Integration so that your communication is done locally and you get all the extra detail.
 You can install all the Tesla integrations at the same time if you want to connect your Solar, Cars, and chargers.